+Entry requirements

-4 in English Language.
+GCSE grade 4 in English Language

+Exam board

+WJEC

 Why Study Financial Studies?

 Moving into Sixth Form means taking your first steps into the 'real' world.
 You will likely get a part time job, open a bank account if you don't already have one and take out your first insurance policy in your own name.
 You may start to use a debit card and, if you go to university, you'll certainly get into debt!